Angel-web-design/Angel-web-design/README.md

 <br>

-**Actually i'm learning some languages, for the creation of web and desktop applications, desktop eviroments with different purposes and some useful tools too.**
+**Currently i'm learning some languages, with they purpose of building and designing different applications, desktop eviroments with different purposes and some useful tools too.**

 <br>

-**These are some technologies, that i'm currently learning to use:**
+**These are some technologies, that i'm currently learning how to use:**

 - **Markdown**
 - **Json**